Home » Plants » Koelreuteria paniculata

 In North America, it is primarily established in anthropogenic habitats, including urban parks, small, fragmented urban woodlands, roadsides, and wild, unmaintained margins of yards and gardens.

-Its survival and expansion in North America is limited by poor cold tolerance, but it has established in areas as cold as around Boston, Cleveland, and St. Louis, although it is most invasive in warmer regions, including the mid-atlantic south to Louisiana.
+Its survival and expansion in North America is limited by poor cold tolerance, but it can establish in colder regions in cities due to urban heat island effect.
+It has established in urban areas as cold as Boston, Cleveland, and St. Louis, although it is most invasive in warmer regions, including the mid-Atlantic south to Louisiana.
 It has also become invasive in California and areas of the interior mountain West.

 Uses